Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `ingress` will ingress data as specified in configuration files
 * `listfiles` will list files for all tasks in jobs
-* `stream` will stream a file as text (UTF-8 decoded) to the local console
+* `stream` will stream a file as text (UTF-8 decoded) to the local console or binary if streamed to disk
+  * `--disk` will write the streamed data as binary to disk instead of output to local console
   * `--filespec <jobid>,<taskid>,<filename>` can be given to stream a specific file.
 If `<taskid>` is set to `@FIRSTRUNNING`, then the first running task within the job of `<jobid>` will be used to locate the